 “I wish you were dead,” her mother says.

 In terms of death and suffering, what should we be allowed to see?
-How involved should filmmakers be in the making of a documentary, especially with so delicate a subject?
+How involved should filmmakers be with their subjects, especially with so delicate a subject?
 An IndieWire reviewer said, “Moving or offensive?
 [Farewell to Hollywood is] the most paradoxical moviegoing experience of the year.”

 By the end of the film, Reggie is alone with Corra, living in his house, bedridden.
 Returning to her parents’ objections, we can’t help but ask the obvious questions: What is the extent of his involvement, and why?
 Is he manipulating her?
 Exploiting her?
 Caring for her?
 Loving her?
 All of the above?